osuosl/igor-rest-api/README.md

 Igor REST API
 =============

-A REST API providing endpoints and functions for IPMI control of OSU-OSL machines.
+A REST API providing endpoints and functions for IPMI, SNMP control of OSU-OSL machines.

 ## Quickstart